BlogCategoriesCompareAbout

 Release StatusBMW DeployedLate 2026 Consumer

+Figure's partnership with OpenAI creates unprecedented conversational capabilities during task execution.
+The robot can discuss what it's doing, ask for clarification, and adapt to verbal instructions in real-time.
 During BMW operations, Figure robots verbally confirm assembly instructions and report completion status.
 This same technology enables home applications like "Please make coffee and tell me about today's weather while you work."
-The robot maintains natural conversation throughout multi-step tasks.

 The OpenAI integration processes visual, auditory, and tactile inputs simultaneously.
 This multimodal approach allows robots to understand context beyond simple voice commands.
 For example, pointing at a specific cup while saying "use that one" works reliably.